mymax9172/quasar-studio/README.md

 1. Install [Quasar CLI][3] (check with `quasar --version`)
 1. Install [Quasar Studio CLI][4] (check with `qstudio --version`)

+To see all Quasar Studio CLI commands, just type `qstudio -h`

+> Commands in Quasar Studio CLI can have three scopes:
+>
+> - _general_, these can be run in every folder (i.e.: init, help. etc)
+> - _project_, these commands are prefixed with _qs:_ and can be run only into a Quasar Studio Project folder (i.e.: qs:test)
+> - _app_, these commanda are prefixed with _app:_ and can be run only into a Quasar Studio App folder

 ### Create a new Quasar Studio Project

 Let's assume we want to create a chat web application, named MyChat.

-1. Open your terminal and type `qstudio init`
+1. Open a new terminal session into a folder where you want to create the project and type `qstudio init`

 This _init_ command allow you to create a Quasar Studio Project that contains at least two folders, one is the client (a Quasar SPA web application) and the other is teh actual application configuration.
 This command wil propmpt you 4 questions:

-- Quasar Studio Project folder name: Keep the default one or choose another valid (for your OS) folder name
+- Quasar Studio Project folder name: Keep the default one (QSProject) or choose another one
 - Application name: this is your application name, i.e.: MyChat
-- Select one application template: A list of application template already configured, or choose ('empty' is the default one)
+- Select one application template: A list of application templates already configured, choose the one you prefer or keep it the defualt one ('empty' is, as name suggests, an empty application)
 - Author: your name (you can keep it empty)

 Once provided these answers, a new folder is created and if you change your current directory to the one just created (in this example QSProject) you will find two subfolders, named 'client' and 'app-mychat'